Doctoral

 Field Courses

 Students are required to take six doctoral level field courses, four of which should comprise two 2-course sequences.
-Fields with 2-course sequences include: agricultural economics, economic growth and development, industrial organization, international economics, macro-monetary economics, natural resource and environmental economics, statistics/econometrics, and financial economics.
+Fields currently offered at NC State include: agricultural economics, development and labor economics, econometrics, environmental and resource economics, international economics, and microeconomic theory/industrial organization.

 Written Comprehensive Examinations